MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ns-avc-_avcconnectinfo.md

-This structure is used only as member inside the <a href="..\avc\ns-avc-_avc_setconnect_info.md">AVC_SETCONNECT_INFO</a> structure.
+This structure is used only as member inside the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554192">AVC_SETCONNECT_INFO</a> structure.
 It is not used by itself.

 ## -see-also

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff554171">AVC_FUNCTION_SET_CONNECTINFO</a>

-<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [stream\stream]:%20AVCCONNECTINFO structure%20 RELEASE:%20(2/23/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
-We don't use your email address for any other purpose, and we'll remove your email address from our system after the issue that you're reporting is fixed.
-While we're working to fix this issue, we might send you an email message to ask for more info.
-Later, we might also send you an email message to let you know that we've addressed your feedback.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx." title="Send comments about this topic to Microsoft">Send comments about this topic to Microsoft</a>